Spectrum provides education and training programs for staff who are engaged in the conduct and support of clinical research.

 Training provides a general overview of the clinical research budgeting and billing process.
-It includes the Clinical and Translational Research Planning (CTRP) Workbook process; billing procedures; and a review of the Medicare NCD policy.
+It includes the Budget and Billing Workbook process; billing procedures; and a review of the Medicare NCD policy.

 Required if involved with budgeting and or billing of a research study.
 For more information see "Budgeting and Billing Training"